kadesh2501/archlinux/README.md

 - needs GRUB2 as bootloader for timeshift as well
 - install the following packages in archinstall git base-devel tldr man nano mc rsync amd-ucode timeshift openssh

+Reboot.
+After Reboot Clone this Repo and run whichever script for you require